hhdevelopment/pdfjs-box/README.md

 If you use scoped bundle as webback, you have to expose PDFJS Api to your application
 For that use ProvidePlugin.
-In this following example I expose lodash, jquery and pdfjsLib.
+In this following example I expose lodash, jquery and PDFJS.

 ~~~~
 ...